-Claude Auclair took courses in Fine Arts in Nantes.
-Afterwards, he became a theatre decorator.
-He got involved with comics through Robert Roquemartine, the founder of Futuropolis.
-In the late 1960s, he began illustrating science-fiction periodicals.
-He was pushed by his fellow artists Moebius and Philippe Druillet to join Pilote magazine in 1970.
-There, he drew several short stories, and later the 'Jason Muller' series.
-When editor-in-chief René Goscinny cancelled the series, Auclair moved over to Record, where he began drawing the 'Catriona McKilligan' series (text by Jacques Acar).
+He was pushed by fellow artists Moebius and Philippe Druillet to begin an association with Pilote magazine in 1970.
+He initially drew several short stories, and eventually started the post-apocalyptic 'Jason Muller' series.
+When editor-in-chief René Goscinny cancelled this series, Auclair moved over to Record, where he created 'Catriona McKilligan', an historical series about the Scottish revolt, with textwriter Jacques Acar.

-Auclair began his most famous series, 'Simon du Fleuve', in Tintin, doing both text and artwork.
-This post-apocalyptic saga ran until 1978 and had a brief reappearance in 1988, when Auclair took on a second cycle until 1989.
 Claude Auclair joined the team of À Suivre in 1978.
-For this magazine, he began producing humanistic stories about Negro slavery ('Le Sang Flamboyant') and Breton history ('Bran Ruz').
+For this magazine, he made humanistic stories about Breton history ('Bran Ruz' and 'Tuan Mac Cairill', with Alain Deschamps, 1978-82) and Negro slavery ('Le Sang Flamboyant', with François Migeat, 1984).
 While working on the final part of his 'Celui-là' trilogy, Auclair prematurely passed away in 1990, leaving the book to be finished by his friends Mézières and Tardi.